-March 2018 – The illustrious Cannes Film Festival takes place every May and has been referred to as the most important film festival in the world.
-In 2018, the dates are May 9-20.
+Updated Nov 2021 – The illustrious Cannes Film Festival takes place every May and has been referred to as the most important international film festival in the world.
+The dates of the Cannes 2022 Festival are May 17-28 2022.
 The Festival is big business, full of industry types, primarily trying to sell distribution rights for their films.
 They are also there to get films financed, and find films in which to invest.
-It can be quite an experience, even if you do not have a ticket.
+It can be quite an experience, even if you do not have a ticket to the film festival.

-There are many opportunities to enjoy the lively festivities, spot celebrities and soak up a unique experience on the French Riviera.
+There are many opportunities to enjoy the lively festivities, see some Cannes films for free, spot celebrities and soak up the unique experience on the French Riviera.
 I made the trip twice in one week, and learned a few lessons to make your voyage easier, and time, more productive.

-How to arrive at the Cannes Film Festival
+How to get to the Cannes Film Festival

 Plan your travel wisely

 I mentioned I did the trip to the Cannes Festival twice.
 The first voyage was with friends from out of town.
 We were already in Nice, so we headed to the main station, Nice Ville, which was a big mistake.
 We didn’t want to be running after a schedule, so we decided to head to the station to catch the next available train.
 Usually there are more trains from Nice Ville than the smaller one.

 We arrived to find each of the manual ticket terminals 6-people deep waiting to book a ticket.
 Right…, that meant 3-5 minutes per person, per transaction, so somewhere between 20 and 30 minutes just to get a ticket, and we’d miss the next train.

 Getting tickets to the Cannes Festival itself can be a challenge if you are not accredited in the film industry.
 But don’t worry.
 There are still ways you can see some films and be a part of the festivities.